mouchar/gooddata-cn-tools/k3d/README.md

 Ningx ingress controller.

 ## Requirements

+HW requirements are pretty high, I recommend at least 8 CPU cores and 12 GB RAM available to Docker.
+Only `x86_64` CPU architecture is supported.

 Here is a list of things you need to have installed before running the script:
 * [k3d](https://github.com/rancher/k3d/releases/tag/v4.4.8) 4.x
 * [kubectl](https://kubernetes.io/docs/tasks/tools/) 1.19 or higher